SpectoLabs/hoverfly/readme.md

 ## Installation

+If you have [Vagrant](https://www.vagrantup.com/), its as simple as

+    vagrant up

-You can just grab a binary from releases or you can build it yourself.
+Alternatively, you can just [grab a binary from releases](https://github.com/SpectoLabs/hoverfly/releases/) or you can build it yourself.
 Use [glide](https://github.com/Masterminds/glide) to fetch dependencies with:

-* glide up
+    glide up

 Then, build it:

-* go build
+    go build

 Run it:

-* ./hoverfly
+    ./hoverfly

 ## Destination configuration